scriptnull/vishnubharathi.codes/source/_posts/kvm.md

 ipv6                  425984  42
 ```

-I could see `.ko` extension files is the artifact needed to load a module.
+I could see `.ko` extension files is the artifact that is needed to load a module.
 So, if you are writing a kernel module you would end up building a `.ko` (kernel object) file.
-To load this use, `insmod` command.
+To load this, use the `insmod` command.

 I played around a while to see all the available kernel objects that came with my installation and here is what I found.